anoma/nspec/docs/arch/node/index.md

 **On Engine Models**

 Engines communicate via message passing.
-Each _messages_ consists of a header and a body.
+Each _message_ consists of a header and a body.
 The _header_ gives information about the sender and the intended destination, e.g., in the form of ɪᴅs or addresses.
 The type of the _body_ almost always depends on the specific type of message.
 For each engine, we